dg-sbae/doctorgenius-gatsby/README.md

-# doctorgenius-gatsby(Doctorgenius.com)
+# doctorgenius-gatsby

-The website for Doctor Genius
+The website for Doctor Genius: (doctorgenius.com)

 ## Features

 ---

-- SEO optimized home, service, and contact pages.
+- Blazing-fast loading speed keeps bounce rate low
 - "The Study": Blogs generated from our Wordpress site
 - Smart forms to inquery with the DG team.